ishita0901/quizApp/README.md

 # quizApp
-A quiz application made using Springboot with the implementation of CRUD operations.
+A quiz application developed with Springboot implements CRUD operations and Object Relation Mapping utilizing the JPA- an API specification focused mainly on ORM.